 Your ex keeps texting; he wants to be friends.
-This sounds like a way to end on good terms, the thing that mature adults do.
-But is it a good idea?
+It wasn't a good breakup but you'd like to live on cordial terms, the thing that mature adults do.

 “Most people are doing it because they want to be friends,” says W. Keith Campbell, professor and head of the psychology department at the University of Georgia.